szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 I decided to embark on this comparison mostly out of curiosity.
 No tool is perfect for all use cases, that's why we have forks, and spoons, and sometimes when we're camping, sporks.
-Although Pachyderm claims to use a git-style model for data and code versioning, there are aspects of the Pachyderm model (like forking) that aren't exactly like git.
+Although Pachyderm claims to use a git-style approach for data and code versioning, there are aspects of the Pachyderm approach (like forking) that aren't exactly like git.
 So one thing I wanted to know is, how well does this analogy to git work for DVC?
 And are there use cases where one should definitely use DVC or Pachyderm?